amorales187/DH150-DiPressi/README.md

 **Consistency and standards:** Design and usage is consistent across all pages of the web/app. | Some drop down menus are not the same style: check in circle; smaller, dark circle in larger one.
 Square vs circle in one case.
 Click on a class and give at the top: Contents, Grades, Competencies?????
 **Error prevention:** Provide safety nets for user, such as confirming an action. | There is a save button for when submitting assignments
 **Recognition rather than recall:** Provide suggestions or context in actions. | Search courses, doesn’t search your courses but searches for other courses
+**Flexibility and efficiency of use:** Make a page that is accessible to all, have basic functions at the forefront and more advanced options accessible through more steps. |General settings and then more advanced, less used ones separate, such as synching.
+**Aesthetic and minimalist design:** Design is not cluttered and easily accessible. | The large colored bars for each class at the home page are not needed.
+They clutter the page and make it so you have to scroll more.
+**Help users recognize, diagnose, and recover from errors:** Have a non-concerning message about an error and give information on how to fix it of move forward. | Error notifications have to be manually put on.
+Through a 4 step process.
+**Help and documentation:** Have easily accessible and understandable help pages or pages with commonly asked questions. | Help takes you to an outside page, out of the app.The help seems to be more catered to administrators, rather than users.
+No search for help.
+No faq, common issues.
+No Trouble shooting.
+Help does not reflect the app or how it looks